stakwork/sphinx-key/sphinx-key/README.md

 - Jumper Wire Kit - 140pcs: https://www.sparkfun.com/products/124

 ##### Soldering and SD Card Format
-- You'll also need a sizeable SD Card formatted using the FAT32 filesystem.
+- You'll also need a sizeable microSD card formatted using the FAT32 filesystem.
 - Once you have the parts, solder the breakaway headers to the microSD card board as shown in the picture above.

 Now follow the table below and the picture above to make all the connections: